vdyakushina/FusAmp/README.md

       - on_target - % of reads aligned on target.
 Calculation: sum of values received with bedtools coverage against designed bed, devided by total;
       - controls_07_sum	- number of reads aligned on control genes under condition that target covered by read at least to 0.7 and read covered with target at least to 70%.
 Calculation: sum of values received with bedtools coverage -f 0.7 -F 0.7;
       - controls_integrity - % reads aligned on control genes under condition -f 0.7 -F 0.7 from total number of reads aligned on control genes;
       - controls_mean_fraction - mean value from frctions of targets (accordinf ded file) covered.
-Calulated from columun containind "% of A at depth" from bedtools coverage resulting file.
+Calulated from columun containind "% of A at depth" from bedtools coverage resulting file.<br/>
    2.2. fusions.tsv - raw read counts from fusions, calculated with bedtools coverage.
 Contains non confident calls, filtered fusions are in results.tsv.<br/>
    2.3. imbalance_five_p.tsv - raw read counts from 5' targets, calculated with bedtools coverage under condition -f 0.7 -F 0.7.
 Normalised with controls_07_sum.<br/>
    2.4. imbalance_three_p.tsv - raw read counts from 3' targets, calculated with bedtools coverage under condition -f 0.7 -F 0.7.
 Normalised with controls_07_sum.<br/>